 Images can be relatively universal, but because their imitation or representation of the world or ideas are mediated by selection, perspective, perception, and interpretation, even the seemingly most universal images create room for complex conversations.

-On the one hand, as someone whose ability to keep in touch with friends and family and also to pursue professional success depend heavily on emerging information and communication technologies, I want to join them in the excitement.
+On the one hand, as someone whose ability to keep in touch with friends and family and also to pursue professional success depend quite heavily on emerging information and communication technologies, I want to join them in the excitement.